-As Ubuntu uses the same packaging management system, it merges Ubuntu-specific customizations and adds more features and patches into the release cycle when necessary.
+Ubuntu uses the same packaging management system; it merges Ubuntu-specific customizations and adds more features and patches into the release cycle when necessary.
 Whatever changes Ubuntu does with its releases, they also push changes back to the Debian base code.

 2. Release Cycle

 The release cycle brings a noticeable difference between Debian and Ubuntu.
 Debian follows three different releases, namely – stable, testing, and unstable.
 Its stable cycle is rock solid stable with reasonably old packages, which is not a problem for a server but awful for desktop usages.